There are some common sense things to keep in mind whether or not a facility already has a physical security plan in place.

 For what percentage of each day does a system receive attention?
 What method(s) are used, and when/who makes up reports?
 These are merely a few examples of the sorts of things you might wonder.

 Next, think about who has a vested interest in the outcome.
 Stakeholders include, at the very least, anyone who might have any kind of interaction with a physical security programme.

-Here is a list of potential stakeholders in a physical security program: facility managers, security managers, human resources departments, IT departments, owners, architects, engineers, security consultants, system operators, guard personnel, construction managers, and other trades (e.g., electrical and HVAC contractors).
+Participants in a physical security programme may include: owners, architects, engineers, security consultants, system operators, guard personnel, construction managers, and other tradespeople (e.g., electrical and HVAC contractors).